STI Info: Trichomoniasis

 - Phone: (217) 581-3013

-Trich can be treated through a single dose of the prescription drug metronidazole.
+Trich can be treated through a single dose of antibiotics taken by mouth.
 It is important to have your partner tested and treated as well to avoid re-infection.
-Although a male’s symptoms may be non existent or dissipate, he can still infect or re-infect a woman until treated.
+Those who drink alcohol within 24 hours of taking antibiotics can experience uncomfortable side effects.